Mark Cameron

 A Dedicated Team pricing model is perfect for you if you want to make a direct impact on the developmental phase and if you want to tightly control the budget.
 It’s a great option if you have solid experience as a project manager.

-If you’re about to choose the contractor for your project, check my article on how to select the best company possible.
+If you’re about to choose the contractor for your project, check our another article on how to select the best company possible.

 Which of the software development pricing models will be the best for your project?